taitadam-eng/octograph/README.rst

 Installation
 ============

-Tested on macOS with Docker for Mac and Python 3.6.
+Tested on Raspberry Pi Type B and Python 3.6.
 A Python virtualenv is recommended.

 Install the Python requirements with ``pip``

 .. code:: bash

-    pip install -r app/requirements.txt
+    pip3 install -r app/requirements.txt

 Usage